IngridAtMicrosoft/DocsContent/singlesource/how-to/index.md

 ### Implement high performance network solutions

 - Implement NIC Teaming or the Switch Embedded Teaming (SET) solution and identify when to use each.
-- Enable and- Configure Receive Side Scaling (RSS).
+- Enable and configure Receive Side Scaling (RSS).
-- Enable and- Configure network Quality of Service (QoS) with Data Center Bridging (DCB).
+- Enable and configure network Quality of Service (QoS) with Data Center Bridging (DCB).
-- Enable and- Configure SMB Direct on Remote Direct Memory Access (RDMA)- Enabled network adapters.
+- Enable and configure SMB Direct on Remote Direct Memory Access (RDMA)- Enabled network adapters.
 - Configure SMB Multichannel.
-- Enable and- Configure virtual Receive Side Scaling (vRSS) on a Virtual Machine Queue (VMQ) capable network adapter.
+- Enable and configure virtual Receive Side Scaling (vRSS) on a Virtual Machine Queue (VMQ) capable network adapter.
-- Enable and- Configure Virtual Machine Multi-Queue (VMMQ).
+- Enable and configure Virtual Machine Multi-Queue (VMMQ).
-- Enable and- Configure Single-Root I/O Virtualization (SRIOV) on a supported network adapter.
+- Enable and configure Single-Root I/O Virtualization (SRIOV) on a supported network adapter.

-### Determine scenarios and requirements for- Implementing Software Defined Networking (SDN)
+### Determine scenarios and requirements for implementing Software Defined Networking (SDN)

 - Determine deployment scenarios and network requirements for deploying SDN.
-- Determine requirements and scenarios for- Implementing Hyper-V Network Virtualization (HNV) using Network Virtualization Generic Route Encapsulation (NVGRE) encapsulation or Virtual Extensible LAN (VXLAN) encapsulation.
+- Determine requirements and scenarios for implementing Hyper-V Network Virtualization (HNV) using Network Virtualization Generic Route Encapsulation (NVGRE) encapsulation or Virtual Extensible LAN (VXLAN) encapsulation.
 - Determine scenarios for implementation of Software Load Balancer (SLB) for North-South and East-West load balancing.
-- Determine- Implementation scenarios for various types of Windows Server Gateways, including L3, GRE, and S2S, and their use.
+- Determine implementation scenarios for various types of Windows Server Gateways, including L3, GRE, and S2S, and their use.
 - Determine requirements and scenarios for Datacenter firewall policies and network security groups

 ## Install and configure Active Directory Domain Services (AD DS)